Developers Hate Marketing

 Conclusion

 Developers don’t hate marketing—they value technical detail and evidence and prefer peer recommendations over ads.
 To reach developers, provide useful information and resources, leverage peers and advocates, and build relationships in online communities where they already spend time.
-Focus on the value you provide to them and their projects.
 For more, see how to create better content for developers and 10 tips for marketing to developers.

 Enjoyed this article?